YuetingH/YuetingH/README.md

 - **Platform**: Windows, Mac, Linux
 - **Installation for Ubuntu**: [Tulip_quickstart.pdf](Network_Visualization/Tulip_quickstart.pdf)

-Tulip is another open-source graph visualization and analysis tool.
+Tulip is another open-source graph visualisation and analysis tool.
 Here it is applied for **edge bundling**.

 Explanations and other platforms for **edge bundling** are available [here](https://courses.isds.tugraz.at/ivis/surveys/ss2017/ivis-ss2017-g4-survey-edge-bundling.pdf).